AVUIs/GSavi/README.md

 E. Visual cues to signify the gesture predicted by the system has been added.
 Gesture 1: Predicts a circle drawn counter-clockwise.
 Gesture 2: Predicts a triangle drawn clockwise.
 Gesture 3: Predicts a square drawn counter-clockwise.
-(This visual cue is currently discabled.)
 Gesture 4: Predicts a line drawn from the upper right to the lower left.
 Gesture 5: Predicts a line drawn from the upper left to the lower right.